awsdocs/aws-freertos-docs/doc_source/what-is-amazon-freertos.md

 ## Amazon FreeRTOS Libraries<a name="freertos-libraries"></a>

-Amazon FreeRTOS includes libraries that enable you to:
+Amazon FreeRTOS includes libraries that make it possible to:
-+ Securely connect devices to the AWS IoT cloud using MQTT and device shadows\.
++ Securely connect devices to the AWS IoT Cloud using MQTT and device shadows\.
 + Discover and connect to AWS IoT Greengrass cores\.
 + Manage Wi\-Fi connections\.
 + Listen for and process [Amazon FreeRTOS Over\-the\-Air Updates](freertos-ota-dev.md)\.